 The surname Ashen was first found in Swabia, where the name emerged in mediaeval times as one of the notable families of the region.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.

-Important Dates for the Ashen family
+Early History of the Ashen family

 This web page shows only a small excerpt of our Ashen research.
 Another 116 words (8 lines of text) covering the years 1727, 1762, 1783, and 1880 are included under the topic Early Ashen History in all our PDF Extended History products and printed products wherever possible.